-Table 105 Network Setting > USB Service > Media Server
+Table 106 Network Setting > USB Service > Media Server

 LABEL DESCRIPTION Media Server Click this switch to have the Zyxel Device function as a DLNA-compliant media server.
-When the switch goes to the right , the function is enabled.
+When the switch goes to the right, the function is enabled.
 Otherwise, it is not.
 Enable the media server to let (DLNA-compliant) media clients on your network play media files located in the shares.
 Interface Select an interface on which you want to enable the media server function.
 An interface can be added or modified in Network Setting > Interface Grouping .
-Volume This is the volume name the Zyxel Device gives to an inserted USB device.
-Select a volume in the USB storage device(s) to allow the Zyxel Device media server access.
-Select All USB Devices to enable access on all volumes.
 Media Library Path Enter the path clients use to access the media files on a USB storage device connected to the Zyxel Device.
 Cancel Click Cancel to restore your previously saved settings.
 Apply Click Apply to save your changes.